udoering/JavaSolCheckCOJU/README.md

 The solutions are implemented in Java.
 In the first 6 weeks a typical solution of a certain sub task results in a single method.
-Later object oriented features (constructors, member variables, sub classes, modifiers etc) are to be impleneted too.
+Later object oriented features (constructors, member variables, sub classes, modifiers etc) are to be implemented too.

 To get feedback the students have to enter their solutions into a [CodeOcean](https://github.com/openHPI/codeocean) instance, which is hosted at TU Ilmenau.
 After typing the solution or copy pasting it (e.g. from Eclipse) a click on the [Score] button starts the evaluation process.